-In addition to offering fun and memorable experiences, our Engineering courses in the Charleston region help equip students with vital STEM (science, technology, engineering and math) abilities.
-Hands-on projects, creative activities and group learning all combine to help your child acquire crucial problem solving and critical thinking skills that can make a lasting impact, both in the classroom and beyond.▼
+Our Engineering courses in the Charleston region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
+Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼

-From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
-Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
-Parents can also have fun learning about the cool new things students learned in class through our regular email communication.
+From constructing multifaceted structures to testing and rebuilding them in order to try out a different solution, your son or daughter will be taking on challenges just like a real engineer!
+Our practical, hands-on courses are an amazing way for your budding inventor to understand important science, engineering and architectural concepts while also using his or her imagination and creativity.
+Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
 In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!

 Sylvan’s Engineering courses in the Charleston region offer: